geotools/geotools/docs/user/library/data/arcsde.rst

 Additionally, you'll need the following two jar files:

-* jsde_sdk.jar
+* ``jsde_sdk.jar``
-* jpe_sdk.jar
+* ``jpe_sdk.jar``

 We cannot distribute them with GeoTools.
 Please make sure the required jars are available on the CLASSPATH (if not the ArcSDE plugin will report itself as unavailable).

 They should be available once you installed the "ArcSDE Java SDK".
-For example, located in *arcsde install dir**/arcsdesdk/sdeexe92/lib/.
+For example, located in *arcsde install dir* ``/arcsdesdk/sdeexe92/lib/``.
 Make sure you use the same version of the ``jsde_sdk.jar`` and ``jpe_sdk.jar`` libraries than your ArcSDE instance.
 Or at least that's what ESRI recommends, though in some cases we found using a higher version of those jars against a lower version of the ArcSDE instance does not hurt at all, or can even work or perform better.
 But definitely don't use a lower version of the jars against a higher version of ArcSDE.

 .. note:: As for version 10.0, ArcSDE is part of the ESRI ArcGIS Server stack, and you may need to request a separate media DVD to ESRI for the ArcSDE Java SDK as it seems it doesn't come with the standard DVD set but you can get it by just asking for it.